 - Family members of EU/EEA citizens may use the registration scheme for EU/EEA citizens.
 Some persons who are not EU/EEA citizens may therefore have a right of residence according to the EU/EEA regulations which gives them the right to live and work in Norway.
 You can check this by asking the person to show their residence card to see if it says “right of residence” or “oppholdsrett” on the card.
 You must also check that the residence card is valid - look below the "valid until" date on the card.

 - Some types of residence permits entitle their holder to work in any type of job, for example residence permits for family immigration, or permanent residence permits.

 - People who came to Norway as work immigrants and have a residence permit as a skilled worker with an employer in Norway can change employers without applying for a new residence permit.
 However, they must work in the same type of position as before.
 The pay and working conditions must not be poorer than is normal in Norway, and they must still meet the other requirements for a residence permit as a skilled worker with an employer in Norway.

 - Other people who came to Norway as work immigrants often have a residence permit that specifies that they must work in one particular job for one particular employer.
 This will be specified on their residence card (for example as a «seasonal worker at Stordriften farm»).
 If the person you wish to employ holds this kind of residence permit, he or she must get a new residence permit before they can start working for you.

 - Some asylum seekers who are waiting for their applications to be decided are permitted to work.
 In such case, they will have a letter stating this.

-- You can also contact the UDI's employer service to check whether the person has the right type of permit.
+- You can also contact the UDI's information service to check whether the person has the right type of permit.